sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

 ??? success "Answer"
     To run the command without target, you can use:
     ```
-    snakemake --cores 1 --dag -F | dot -Tpng > images/dag.png
+    snakemake -c 1 --dag -F | dot -Tpng > images/dag.png
     ```
     You will get a `Target rules may not contain wildcards.` error.
 This makes sense, because if you don't give a target to Snakemake, it can't compute the wildcard values.
 To run the command using the same sample than before (`highCO2_sample1`), you can target one of the final outputs of the workflow:
     ```
-    snakemake --cores 1 --dag -F results/highCO2_sample1/highCO2_sample1_genes_read_quantification.tsv | dot -Tpng > images/dag.png
+    snakemake -c 1 --dag -F results/highCO2_sample1/highCO2_sample1_genes_read_quantification.tsv | dot -Tpng > images/dag.png
     ```
     We added the `-F` parameter to force Snakemake to compute the entire DAG and ensure all the jobs are shown.
 You can also use `-f <target>` to show fewer jobs.

-    An important thing to remember is that the `--dag` flag implicitly activates the `--dry-run/--dryrun/-n` parameter, which means that no jobs are executed during the plot creation.
+    An important thing to remember is that the `--dag` parameter implicitly activates the `--dry-run/--dryrun/-n` parameter, which means that no jobs are executed during the plot creation.

 Snakemake can also create other graphs.
 In total, there are 3 types: